ArnoVdH/photoblog/content/blog/2021/ideal_social_network.md

 ### A mock-up

 A collection of (personal) webpages, a local dashboard that fetches wanted information from the services you subscribed to.

+\[^1\]: Although this is only one part of tackling the problem of data harvesting.
+It does nothing to stop the harvesting of behavioral data that is generated by use.

+\[^2\]: I'm called it subscription to keep it general.
+These could be acquaintances or friends, but also pages from bands, places, brands, companies, etc...